gigapipehq/gigapipe.io/docs/docs/faq.md

 Gigapipe OSS (formerly qryn) is distributed under the AGPLv3 License.

 #### 👂 What is the differebce between OSS and Cloud?
 Codewise, none.
-All features are exactly the same with no tricks or "open core.
+All features are exactly the same with no "open core" tricks.

 The Cloud version offers some parallel capabilities, including:

+- ⛽ Hosted Resources and Automatic Upgrades
 - ⛽ Cardinality Management and Label Compaction
 - ⛽ Advanced Caching of Query Results
 - ⛽ Partitioning and User Provisioning